tbranyen/hyperlist/README.md

-# Virtual DOM List
+## Virtual DOM List

 This virtual list is a simple component allows the developer to create massively long lists (by list I mean a single column of rows, for now) that perform extremely fast by loading just the part of the list showing up on the viewport, and by optimizing the amount of DOM operations and reflows and spend very little memory.

+The list could be done even faster sacrificing the momentum effect, or the scroll acceleration, but I decided to keep it since, particularly on mobile devices, that is too big of a sacrifice for the sake of speed.

 ## Installation